seung-lab/FilterFinder/README.md

-# FilterFinder
+# Filter Finder
-Filter Finder for Normalized Cross Correlation on EM images of neurons
+Filter Finder for Deep Normalized Cross-Correlation on EM images of neurons

 Setup
 -----------